Talanor, the Bright Tower

 The Kingdom of Haemil

 It is a magnificent city governed by a half-elven king.
-A working class of gnomes and halflings live in abundance there.
-Elves and dwarves are regarded with suspicion as they are just rare.
+A working class of gnomes and halflings live in abundance there as well.
+Elves and dwarves are regarded with guarded suspicion as they are rare.
 Haemil has a large calvary that patrols the upper plains to the west of the mountains for several hundred miles.
 There are small outposts for these patrols to inhabit as they guard the kingdom, but are otherwise unmanned.
-The city walls are naturally formed but hand-carved from the mountains beyond recollection.
+Along the edges of the plateau five massive keeps have been built and manned by the people of Haemil for many thousands of years.

 The Kingdom is an absolute monarchy, currently ruled by the Helluddar Krögen XIX.
 The Krögen-line has ruled Haemil for 347 years.